 Must see in Granada: discover the best viewpoints

 Wandering around Granada is an exquisite activity.
 Most of our streets are pure art, a piece of the European history and culture.
-It is very easy to come across with a monument or a historic site while you are just taking a walk.
+It is very easy to come across a monument or a historic site while you are just taking a walk.
 However, its beauty goes beyond that: it has unique panoramic views that also show the magnificence of the city.
 Do you want to know which are the viewpoints you must see in Granada?

 Viewpoints you must see in Granada